AnthonyAlaimo/Couple-Finder/README.md

 - Heroku Cloud Application Platform to host the web application

-- Nodejs Javascript for the Server
+- Nodejs for the Server

-- Angular Javascript for the Front End
+- AngularJS for the Front End

 - Postgres SQL for the Database

+## Top 5 Technical Challenges ##

+1. We will most likely need to implement some kind of AI algorithm to match users based on various criteria.
+2. Figuring out how to host a web app online and connect the front end to the back end.
+3. Generate the initial user profile using a personality test to initially configure their match criteria.
+4. Learning how to use Angular.
+5. Figure out how to use the user's match and unmatch history to better fine tune their match criteria using an AI.